jmtilli/stirmake/README.md

 directory.
 Usually all of `@autophony`, `@autotarget` and `@ignore` should be used.

-## Build command database
+## Build command, timestamp and file size database

-Stirmake automatically stores a list of commands used to build targets into the file `.stir.db`.
-Whenever a command fails, it is removed from `.stir.db`;
+Stirmake automatically stores a list of commands used to build targets and timestamps and file sizes of sources and targets into the file `.stir.db`.
-whenever a command succeeds, it is added/updated to `.stir.db`.
+Whenever a command fails, it is removed from `.stir.db`; whenever a command succeeds, it is added/updated to `.stir.db`.

-All rules depend on the exact command used to build the targets.
-If the command has changed, a re-build for the rule is done even though all targets may be up-to-date based on mtime.
+All rules depend on the exact command used to build the targets, and the exact source and target timestamp and file size information.
+If the command, size or timestamp has changed, a re-build for the rule is done even though all targets may be up-to-date based on mtime.

 Because of this property, `stirmake` should never require `make clean`, and one does not need an explicit dependency on `Stirfile` for all rules.